4 min read

 Auroville had been a maze of insights and questions that remained undigested and unanswered.
 Granted, I'd spent most moments with Anuj on the periphery drinking, smoking, writing, riding motorbikes, and meeting travelers as they passed through his hostel, but I'd experienced enough of Auroville and Aurovillians to form the somewhat vague impression that it was a cult.

 Small-scale communism, among beautiful contributions to the planet, only proved that Marx's dream can only be functionally realized within societies with less than five thousand people.
-Once that threshold is reached, the fallibility of the human psyche corrupts the possibility of hierarchy-less structures.
+Once that threshold is reached, the fallibility of the human psyche seems to corrupts the possibility of hierarchy-less structures.

 Life in Auroville was a vortex.